Sudan People's Liberation Movement–North: SPLM–N (al-Hilu)

-As of 2017, Abdelaziz al-Hilu heads the SPLM-N (al-Hilu) faction.
+As of 2017, Abdelaziz al-Hilu heads the SPLM–N (al-Hilu) faction.
 This faction opposes the Sudanese Armed Forces and as a member of the Sudan Founding Alliance, supports the Rapid Support Forces's attempt to form a parallel Government of Peace and Unity.
-As of February 2025, SPLM-N (al Hilu) controls the town of Kauda and the surrounding area.
+As of February 2025, SPLM–N (al-Hilu) controls the town of Kauda and the surrounding area.
 In July 2025, he was proclaimed the deputy leader of a governing alliance headed by the RSF's leader Hemedti.

-SPLM-N (Arman)

-As of May 2019, Yasir Arman was the deputy chair of SPLM-N (Agar) until he split 'amicably' from the group in August 2022 following disagreements with Agar over the October 2021 coup, to form the SPLM-N (Arman) faction.
+SPLM–N (Agar)